Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ```py
 customer = order["customer_id"]
 ```
-raises `KeyError: 'customer_id'` and am left backtracking through the code to find where I forgot to add `'customer_id'` originally.
+raises `KeyError: 'customer_id'` and am you are left backtracking through the code to find where you forgot to add `'customer_id'` originally.

 `dataclass`es also work well with type checkers like [mypy](https://mypy.readthedocs.io/en/stable/).
-Since they encourae annotating each field with types, code using `dataclass`es can be type checked with very little extra effort on the part of the user, which makes using [^2].
+Since they encourage annotating each field with types, code using `dataclass`es can be type checked with very little extra effort on the part of the user, which makes using [^2].

 # Heuristics

-Both of these benefits only apply when we know ahead of time the members of our data containers.
+Both of these benefits only apply when you know ahead of time the members of our data containers.
-Here are some heuristics I apply to decide whether a piece of data should be stored as `dict` or a `dataclass`:
+Here are some heuristics you can use to decide whether to represent data as a `dict` or a `dataclass`:
 - are member names hardcoded somewhere -> `dataclass`
 	- this means you're expecting an exact name to be present
 - Do fields have different types? -> `dataclass`
-- Do I loop over the fields without ever calling a field by name -> `dict`
+- Do you loop over the fields without ever calling a field by name -> `dict`

 # Example